w-foster/sse-team-project-1/README.md

 - A list of RuneScape items and their current prices.
 - A search function to look up individual items.
 - Real-time updates using API calls to the Flask backend.
+- Graphs showing price changes in 5m, 1h and 24h intervals.
+- Favourites tab that is specific to your login information.
+- Data analysis on the number of most viewed and favourited items by all users.

 ---